I'm planning on sending the note below tomorrow to Doyle, etc. Please

 classify each address as a hotel, residence, etc, since this may be

 useful for the planning & simulation.
-(Sorry, I'm now a bit fuzzy on
+(Sorry, I'm now a bit

 how this would be used, but Tucker had something in mind.)